cast-org/figuration/docs/widgets/popover.md

 - Specify `container: 'body'` to avoid rendering problems in more complex components (like our input groups, button groups, etc).
 - Triggering popovers on hidden elements will not work.
 - Popovers for `.disabled` or `disabled` elements must be triggered on a wrapper element.
-- When triggered from hyperlinks that span multiple lines, popovers will be centered.
+- When triggered from anchors that wrap across multiple lines, popovers will be centered between the anchors' overall width.
 Use `white-space: nowrap;` on your `<a>`s to avoid this behavior.

 ## Examples